-Thanks to the triggering function, series of automatic chain actions can be performed, such as activation of GPS, Bluetooth and data transmission from the device, among many others, so the correct functioning of the processes can be guaranteed.
+Thanks to the triggering function, series of automatic chain actions can be performed, such as activation of GPS, Bluetooth and data transmission from the device, among many others.
+In this way, processes can be guaranteed to function smoothly.

-When the system is On-Line, the transmission frequency is individually configurable for each device.
-Its connection status is monitored and disconnections are identified when they occur due to a battery failure, a knock or fall, discriminating the remainder of incidents as loss of network coverage or the result of signal inhibitors.
+When the system is online, the frequency of data transmission is individually configurable for each device.
+Connection status is monitored, and the system identifies disconnections due to lack of battery charge, impact or fall, distinguishing them from incidents such as loss of network coverage or signal inhibitors.

-In the central system, information about all the devices (users) is displayed: whether they are connected, disconnection time, battery status of the device, GPS signal status, type of network (mobile/WiFi), current activity (stopped, driving, walking, …) and the device out of range alert.
+In the central system, information about all devices (users) is displayed: connection status, disconnection time, device battery status, GPS signal status, type of network (mobile/WiFi), current activity (stationary, driving, walking, etc.), and alerts when device is out of range.

-The device coverage status is checked from the main office by means of a system that automatically sends the communication status.
-When the platform detects the lack of a specific number of connections, an out of range alert is triggered.
+The device’s coverage status is checked from a main office system that automatically sends communication status.
+When the platform detects that a specific number of connections is lacking, an out-of-range alert is triggered.

-With the Axional mobility platform, it is possible to perform actions on vehicle peripherals remotely by dispatch via WebService of the control codes to the platform that will manage the device, if it is supported by this platform.
-Exceptionally, if the AVL has an API with a direct connection on the device, the commands/actions could be sent directly on the device itself, without having to go through the AVL platform.
-This option minimises response times.
-The peripherals accepted include OBD2 (even with engine shutoff), door opening and closing systems, etc.
+With the Axional mobile platform, companies can remotely interact with vehicle peripherals by using web service to send control codes to the platform, which will manage the device if it is supported.
+In the situation that the AVL has an API with direct connection to the device, commands/actions could be sent directly on the device itself, without having to go through the AVL platform.
+This option minimizes response times.
+Supported peripherals include OBD2 (even with engine shutoff), door opening and closing systems, etc.

-Through the Triggering function, entering/leaving a geofence perimeter can activate the reproduction of an audio file containing instructions to be followed from that moment.
-This makes it easier for employees to follow the established protocol.
+Through the Triggering function, entering/leaving a geofence perimeter can activate the playback of an audio file with instructions to be followed.
+This makes it easier for employees to follow established protocol moment by moment.

-The middleware with the server certificate provides HTTPS services and includes the capacity to define protected networks at the logical level.
-This means that certain operations or access to certain functions depends on the origin of the query.
+The middleware with the server certificate provides HTTPS services and includes the ability to define protected networks at the logical level.
+This means that certain operations, or access to certain functions, depends on the origin of the query.